Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty

 Now, if the weak antagonistic relationships condition given in Assumption~\ref{asmp:weak_antagonist_relations} holds and there exists a consensus equilibrium, then, from Theorem~\ref{thm:exis_uniq_of_eqm}, it is the only equilibrium of the dynamics and the agents always achieve consensus starting from any initial opinion vector. \remend \end{remark}

 When the agents attain a consensus equilibrium, we can measure how much influence an agent has on the whole group by measuring the deviation of the consensus value from its preference.
-More specifically, if $\xi \in \real$ is the consensus value at equilibrium, we compute for each $i \in \agt$,

-as a measure of its influence.
 Note that if $p_i = 0$, for some $i \in \agt$, then $m_i = 0$ and hence the only consensus equilibrium possible (if it exists) is neutral.
 So we consider $p_i \neq 0$, $\forall i \in \agt$ to give the next result on dominance and discuss it in the remark following it.